discos/characterization/docs/user.rst

    .. code-block:: console

-      $ cd performe  # Go to the root of the project
+      $ cd perform  # Go to the root of the project
       $ poetry shell  # Activate the virtual environment

-   Now you run the procedure by executing the command ``performe`` and giving the name of the procedure, as explained below.
+   Now you run the procedure by executing the command ``perform`` and giving the name of the procedure, as explained below.